-Adoption agencies or attorneys representing birth mothers or prospective adoptive parents must request searches of MFAR when a child is or may be the subject of an adoption.
-Request an MFAR search 31 or more days after the birth of the child.
+Before an adoption becomes final in Minnesota, the law requires a search of MFAR.
+Adoption agencies or attorneys must request an MFAR search 31 or more days after the birth of the child.
 The search results certify the registration status of the putative father (registered, not registered) in MFAR.

-To request a search, complete and submit the Minnesota Fathers' Adoption Registry (MFAR) Search Request (PDF) form and fees.
+To request a search, complete the Minnesota Fathers' Adoption Registry (MFAR) Search Request (PDF) form.
+Send the form and fees to the address on the form.
 MFAR cannot perform a search without payment.

 The search requirement applies to all adoption petitions filed in the state of Minnesota, including:

 - Adoptions of children born in other states